-Dry as the Gobi desert (on a admittedly very-moist-for-a-desert day).
+Dry as the Gobi Desert (on an admittedly very-moist-for-a-desert day).

 On the other hand, take a look at the brined breast:

 As plump and juicy as a benevolent aunt in a Disney film.
-Tasting it, there's a definite case of wet-sponge syndrome.
+Tasting it, you definitely feel a case of wet-sponge syndrome.
 Water comes out of it as you chew, giving you the illusion of juiciness, but the texture is a little too loose, and the flavor a little bland.

-Moving on to the salted breast, we find that it's still significantly moister than the non-salted breast (though it was a couple of percentage points dryer than the brined breast).
-Tasting it, it's undoubtedly more juicy and well-seasoned, with a stronger chicken flavor.
+Moving on to the salted breast, we find that it's still significantly moister than the unsalted breast (though it was a couple of percentage points drier than the brined breast).
+Tasting it, you'll find it's undoubtedly juicier and better-seasoned, with a stronger chicken flavor.
 Texture-wise, it's significantly different from both plain and brined turkey, with the smooth, dense-but-tender texture of lightly cured meat.

 Visually, you can see clear signs of this curing with its decidedly pink hue:

 First off, don't try to brine your turkey or chicken in cider (or any other acidic marinade, for that matter).
 Don't do it.
 Just don't.
-The acid in the cider will begin the denaturization process of the meat, effectively "cooking" it without heat.
+The acid in the cider will kick off the denaturization process in the meat, effectively "cooking" it without heat.
 The results?
-Ultra-dry meat with a wrinkled, completely desiccated exterior like this:
+Ultra-dry meat, with a wrinkled, completely desiccated exterior, like this:

 More interesting were the results of the broth-soaked chicken.
 It seems like the ultimate solution, right?
 If brining forces bland water into your meat, why not replace that water with flavorful broth?

-Unfortunately, physics is a fickle mistress who refuses to be reigned in.
-Tasting the broth-soaked chicken next to the plain brine-soaked chicken, there was barely a noticeable difference in flavor at all.
+Unfortunately, physics is a fickle mistress who refuses to be reined in.
+When I tasted the broth-soaked chicken next to the plain brine-soaked chicken, there was barely a noticeable difference in flavor at all.
 The broth-soaked chicken still had the same hallmarks of a regular brined bird (juicy/wet texture, blander flavor).
-What the heck's going on?
+What the heck was going on?

 There are two principles at work here.
-The first is that to the naked eye, broth is a pure liquid, in reality, broth consists of water with a vast array of dissolved solids in it that contribute to its flavor.
+The first is that, while broth is a pure liquid to the naked eye, broth actually consists of water with a vast array of dissolved solids in it that contribute to its flavor.
 Most of these flavorful molecules are organic compounds that are relatively large in size—on a molecular scale, that is—while salt molecules are quite small.
-So while salt can easily pass across the semi-permeable membranes that make up the cells in animal tissue, larger molecules cannot.**
+So, while salt can easily pass across the semipermeable membranes that make up the cells in animal tissue, larger molecules cannot.**

 Additionally, there's an effect called salting out, which occurs in water-based solutions containing both proteins and salt.
-Think of a cup of broth as a college dance party populated with cheerleaders (the water, let's call them the Pi Delta Pis), nerds (the proteins, we'll refer to them as the Lamba Lambda Lambdas), and jocks (the salt, obviously the Alpha Betas).***
+Think of a cup of broth as a college dance party populated with cheerleaders (the water—let's call them the Pi Delta Pis), nerds (the proteins—we'll refer to them as the Lambda Lambda Lambdas), and jocks (the salt—obviously the Alpha Betas).***

-Now, at a completely jock-free party, the nerds actually have a shot at the cheerleaders, and end up co-mingling, forming a homogenous mix.
+Now, at a completely jock-free party, the nerds actually have a shot at the cheerleaders, and end up commingling with them, forming a homogeneous mix.
 Open up the gymnasium doors, and a few of those cheerleaders will leave the party, taking a few nerds along for the ride.
 Unfortunately, those gymnasium doors are locked shut, and the only folks strong enough to open them are the jocks.
 So what happens when you let some jocks into that party?

 The result?
-Unless you are using an extra-concentrated homemade stock, the amount of flavorful compounds that make it inside your chicken or turkey are very, very limited.
+Unless you're using an extra-concentrated homemade stock, the amount of flavorful compounds that make it inside your chicken or turkey is very, very limited.
 Given the amount of stock you'd need to use to submerge a turkey, this doesn't seem like a very wise move.

 This is all well and good, but what does it mean?
 How do you apply it?

-Well let me end how I started: I don't brine my birds because I like my birds to taste like birds, not like watered-down birds.
+Well, let me end how I started: I don't brine my birds, because I like my birds to taste like birds, not like watered-down birds.
 Salting your meat is nearly as effective at preventing moisture loss, and the flavor gains are noticeable.
 Want to know the truth?
-Even advanced salting is not a necessary first step.
-I see it more as a safeguard to overcooking.
+Even advance salting is not a necessary first step.
+I see it more as a safeguard against overcooking.
 It provides a little buffer in case you accidentally let that bird sit in the oven an extra 15 minutes.
 As long as you are very careful about monitoring your bird, there's no reason to brine or salt it in advance.

 That said, it doesn't hurt to take precautions.